jaspector

 A building permit is required for new construction, additions, and alterations.
 Examples include decks, basement finishes, interior remodels, HVAC, demos, carports, and storage sheds above threshold size.

-Typical processing time is Current plan review estimates are 20 to 30 working days per round of review..
+Building permit processing times in Loveland, CO typically run Current plan review estimates are 20 to 30 working days per round of review..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Loveland, CO.
 The following work is generally exempt: Storage sheds over 200 square feet residential and over 120 square feet non-residential require permits, implying smaller sheds are generally exempt.
 Note: Thin public-facing exemption list.
 Applicants should confirm the current exemption list directly with the Building Division because the city organizes public guidance by FAQ and permit type rather than one consolidated exemption handout.
+When in doubt, confirm with the local building department before starting work.